alxmrs/pandoc-website-template/README.md

 The defaults of this script are oriented for creating static websites.
 However, the configuration is general enough to support a wide variety of tasks; for instance, generating a CV or a slide deck.

-We use Travis CI and Github Pages as a means to automatically update the website on source changes.
+We use [Travis CI](https://travis-ci.com/) and [Github Pages](https://pages.github.com/) as a means to automatically update the website on source changes.
 Should this template be used beyond websites, the build script can be tuned by modifying the `.travis.yml` and / or by setting CI environment variables.

+Make sure to set up a [Github Token for the Travis build](https://docs.travis-ci.com/user/deployment/pages/#setting-the-github-token).

 ## Thanks to